mohameden/lunalogic/bitshares-ui/app/help/en/introduction/wallets.md

 ## Cloud Wallet

 If you registered with a username and password, you have a cloud wallet.
-Although nothing is technically stored in the cloud, we use the term Cloud Wallet because you can use these credentials (username and password) from any web browser at any time to gain access to your account.
+Although nothing is technically stored in the cloud, we user the term Cloud Wallet because you can use these credentials (username and password) from any web browser at any time to gain access to your account.
 The cloud wallet only allows for a single account to be accessed at a time.
 This is generally the correct choice for new users.